rainelegary/TrackNet/README.md

 Add more details to Route class
 Upgrade conflict analyzer
+Updated Reroute function in ConflictAnalyzer

 ### Long term todo

+Anything in the code-base marked with "TODO"
 Add proxies
 Add replication
 Add server-to-server, proxy-to-proxy, and client-to-proxy communication